 - Avitable.com (He’s a real lawyer too if you need one.
 We can’t vouch for the advice you’ll get though.)

 - Disclosure (simply because the little shits kept showing up in my search whenever I fact-checked something)

-This is the same disclosure statement that I use on Life in a House of Testosterone:
+This is the same disclosure statement that I use on Life in a House: